nokia/srlinux-yang-models/README.md

 With this design, the YANG data model is defined first, then the CLI, APIs, and show output formats are derived from it.

 ## Yang browser
 This repository contains only the source YANG files that one can use to build code bindings or explore the way the modules are built.
-To browse the modules we recommend using [yang.srlinux.dev](https://yang.srlinux.dev) portal which provides human-friendly tools to browse and search through the models.
+To browse the modules, we recommend using [yang.srlinux.dev](https://yang.srlinux.dev) portal, which provides human-friendly tools to browse and search through the models.

 ## Repository structure
 The main branch of this repository contains only the documentation.
 To reveal the yang files for a given release select the tag that matches the SR Linux release version.